 Welcome, and thank you for your interest in our online MM in Music Education degree, which leads to Graduate Licensure.

 The 100% online Master of Music in Music Education program at ECU is for individuals who are interested in graduate music teacher education and is approved for the North Carolina graduate teacher license.
 Up to three s.h. of graduate credit may be allowed for National Board Certification at the request of the student and at the discretion of the department chair.
 Up to six s.h. of graduate credit may be transferred from other accredited graduate programs in music.
 Degree completion requires the presentation of a final graduate capstone project and a written examination.
-Details are specified online and in the School of Music Graduate Student Handbook.
+Details are specified online and in the School of Music Graduate Student Handbook. .Click here to access the graduate catalog regarding the MM in Music Education.

 Online courses are taught using the Blackboard course management system and Saba Meeting.
 Students entering the program must meet university technology guidelines for all computer equipment and Internet service as specified in the Graduate Handbook.